corerd/corerd.github.io/docs/terms.md

 # Contact Me

-If you have any questions about these Terms and Conditions, You can contact Me in English and Italian:
+If You have any questions about these Terms and Conditions, You can contact Me in English and Italian:

 - By email: <corerd@live.com>